Call Button

 Avoiding Triggers

 Try avoiding certain foods, environments, smells and/or activities that have triggered your headaches in the past.
+Common triggers for sinus headaches include:

 Reducing stress